johnrnelson/johnrnelson.github.io/README.md

  <img itemprop="image" src="imgs/mymugshot_reg.png">

 # My Web Site
-This is the source code to my web site https://www.johnrnelson.com/

-# Description
-This site is hosted by GitHub so there is nothing dynamic on the server.
+ This is my website that is hosted by GitHub so there is nothing dynamic on the server.
 However, you will find some interesting client scripts and this provides a great bucket to put my resume files into.

 The [Notes](https://github.com/johnrnelson/johnrnelson.github.io/tree/master/notes) section has the latest information.